NexGen-3D-Printing/MKS-PI-SKIPR-Clean-Klipper-Install/README.md

 Log in via SSH, on windows, just use command propt, you dont need putty or anything else.

-Once you have logged in, type the following commands
+Once you have logged in, type the following commands:

 sudo apt update

 sudo apt upgrade

-Wait for it to complete
+Wait for it to complete, then type:

 cd ~